 In the U.S., Universal Health Services (UHS) confirmed on Oct.
 3 that a ransomware attack in late September affected all of its U.S. care sites and hospitals, forcing it to disconnect systems and shut down its network temporarily.
 Though there is evidence that the number of data breaches in the industry declined during the first half of 2020 compared to the latter half of 2019, ransomware events in healthcare increased dramatically.
 Managing cybersecurity for health institutions is not getting easier.
 With that prognosis, the healthcare industry needs to rethink security by focusing on access and identity.

 So, what action can defenders take to avoid becoming a victim of ransomware?
-I’ll have the privilege of joining Scott Breece, CISO at Community Health Systems, Thursday, November 19, for a candid discussion and audience Q&A. We’ll be covering the NIST Cybersecurity Framework, managing multiple identity systems in healthcare IT environments, and of course, ransomware.
+I had the privilege of joining Scott Breece, CISO at Community Health Systems, Thursday, November 19, for a candid discussion and audience Q&A. We’covered the NIST Cybersecurity Framework, managing multiple identity systems in healthcare IT environments, and of course, ransomware.
 You’re welcome to tune in.

 The case for Zero Trust

 Even before the COVID-19 pandemic increased the strain on hospitals and medical clinics, managing security in the healthcare industry was complex.
 Maintaining compliance with regulatory requirements like HIPAA, HITECH, SOX, PCI, and others is just one challenge for IT.
 Another less cited challenge is the amount of staff turnover, accompanied by the reality that incoming replacements will have to be on-boarded and trained.
 Then there is the relatively high number of mergers and acquisitions (M&A) to account for, which IT organizations have to incorporate into the existing IT infrastructure.